netspective-labs/attest/lib/fhir-r4-questionnaire/README.md

 ```

 When reviewing the generated `[*Questionnaire*]Interpreter` class inside each
-`*.auto.ts` file, engineers should understand that this class is **deliberately
+`*.auto.ts` file, engineers should understand that this class is deliberately
-simplistic** and is included primarily as an **illustrative scaffold**.
+simplistic and is included primarily as an illustrative scaffold.
 Its
 methods—`fromLhc()`, `fromQuestionnaireResponse()`, `validateRequiredFields()`,
 and `assessReadiness()`—demonstrate how normalized data can be pulled into the
 strongly-typed interface and then checked for completeness.
 This is meant to
 give developers a concrete starting point for working with normalized objects,
-but it is **not intended for production use as-is**.
-The interpreter shows
+but it is not intended for production use as-is.
+The interpreter shows what’s
-what’s possible (basic coercion, required field checks, readiness scoring), but
+possible (basic coercion, required field checks, readiness scoring), but it is
-it is not comprehensive enough for the complexity of real-world healthcare
+not comprehensive enough for the complexity of real-world healthcare workflows
-workflows or compliance-heavy scenarios.
+or compliance-heavy scenarios.

-In a production system, these generated type-safe modules should be **paired
+In a production system, these generated type-safe modules should be paired with
-with a proper rules engine or downstream processing layer**.
-The generated
+a proper rules engine or downstream processing layer.
+The generated interface
-interface (`CompanyInformation`, for example) gives you the strict typing and
+(`CompanyInformation`, for example) gives you the strict typing and normalized
-normalized field mapping, which ensures type safety across your application.
+field mapping, which ensures type safety across your application.
+What you do
-What you do with the typed object afterward—feeding it into a rules engine,
+with the typed object afterward—feeding it into a rules engine, validation
-validation framework, business logic processor, or even plain
+framework, business logic processor, or even plain JavaScript/TypeScript
-JavaScript/TypeScript functions—is up to the application design.
-The generated
+functions—is up to the application design.
+The generated `Interpreter` exists to
-`Interpreter` exists to show developers how to bootstrap that process quickly,
+show developers how to bootstrap that process quickly, but production-ready
-but production-ready validation, scoring, and workflow logic should live outside
+validation, scoring, and workflow logic should live outside of these
-of these auto-generated files.
-Think of the `Interpreter` as a **sample
+auto-generated files.
+Think of the `Interpreter` as a sample harness: it
-harness**: it demonstrates the pattern, enforces consistency, and teaches usage,
+demonstrates the pattern, enforces consistency, and teaches usage, but you
-but you should treat it as scaffolding to replace with domain-specific logic in
+should treat it as scaffolding to replace with domain-specific logic in your own
-your own codebase.
+codebase.

 ## Maintenance Notes